If you think about it, creating a solid sales pitch should be a breeze.

 When I use HyperWrite, I literally save hours on research.
 That’s extra time I can put towards writing and refining my copy.

-Honestly, no one likes being at the receiving end of a sales pitch.
+II.
+Achieve a Non-Sales-y Tone Honestly, no one likes being at the receiving end of a sales pitch.
 Even if they know they’re reading or listening to one, they don’t want it to be blatant.

 This is why both professional sales consultants and consumers alike critique the pushy, overbearing, and overly energetic language used in traditional sales pitches.
-We avoid the “used car salesman” types and make fun of the standard “but wait–there’s more!” template because they’re so indicative of the kind of active selling that just doesn’t work anymore.
+We avoid the “used car salesman” types and make fun of the standard “but wait–there’s more! ” template because they’re so indicative of the kind of active selling that just doesn’t work anymore.

 All market data points to modern customers valuing authenticity over everything else.
 Enthusiasm, energy, excitability … they’re overrated.
 People prefer conversational language and natural tones.
 They like it when the care and/or concern in the pitch is genuine.
 They’re more receptive to suggestions and recommendations, and obvious promotions annoy them.